powsybl/powsybl.github.io/docs/tools/loadflow.md

 documentation page to learn more about importer's post processors.

 # Configuration
-To run a load flow, one have to choose the implementation, follow the instructions at [LoadFlow Configuration](../configuration/modules/load-flow.md).
+To run a load flow, one has to choose the implementation, follow the instructions at [LoadFlow Configuration](../configuration/modules/load-flow.md).

-To set the default configuration of the load flow, one have to configure the [load-flow-default-parameters](../configuration/modules/load-flow-default-parameters.md) module.
+To set the default configuration of the load flow, one has to configure the [load-flow-default-parameters](../configuration/modules/load-flow-default-parameters.md) module.

 To learn more about configuration files, read the [LoadFlowParameters](../configuration/parameters/LoadFlowParameters.md) documentation